zorino/microbe-dbs/README.md

 * url: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/archaea/
 * license: NCBI places no restrictions on the use or distribution.
 However, submitters may claim copyright of the data they have submitted.

+#### ebi_idmapping ####

+* description: RefSeq: NCBI Reference Sequence Database
+* release: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/RELEASE_NUMBER
+* url: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/archaea/
+* license: NCBI places no restrictions on the use or distribution.
+However, submitters may claim copyright of the data they have submitted.

 ### Ray meta ###